Logo Voyage

 Sleep

-There is no lodging available on site, but Osaka is not far away.
+There is no lodging available on site, but it's located in Osaka, which has a wide variety of hotels.
 Reserve as early as possible.

 This event travel guide to Expo 2025 is an outline and needs more content.
 It has a template, but there is not enough information present.
 Please plunge forward and help it grow!